Oct 06, 2024

 ACCREDITATION

-Central Community College (CCC) is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Central Community College (CCC) is accredited by the Higher Learning Commission.

 The Associate Degree in Nursing and Practical Nursing Programs are approved by the Nebraska Board of Nursing.
 In addition, the Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN).